Antibiotics versus placebo for acute bacterial conjunctivitis

 Acute bacterial conjunctivitis is an infective condition in which the eyes become red and inflamed.
 The condition is not normally serious and usually recedes spontaneously within about a week.
 People with acute conjunctivitis are often given antibiotics, usually as eye drops or ointment, to speed recovery.
 The benefits of antibiotics to the sufferer of conjunctivitis have been questioned.
 This review assesses the benefit and harm of antibiotic therapy in the management of acute bacterial conjunctivitis and findings suggest that the use of antibiotic eye drops is associated with modestly improved rates of clinical and microbiological remission in comparison to the use of placebo.
 Use of antibiotic eye drops should therefore be considered in order to speed the resolution of symptoms and infection.

-Adolescents, Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Displaced population, Ear, Epidemic, Flash flood/Flood, Health, Infections and infectious diseases (all), Neonates/infants, nose, Older people, Population displacement, Skin infections, throat and eye diseases, Zoonotic and other parasitic infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Displaced population, Ear nose throat and eye conditions, Epidemic/Endemic, Flash flood/Flood, Health, Infections and infectious diseases (all), Neonates/infants, Older people, Population displacement, Skin infections, Zoonotic and other pathogens